harveysanders/javascript-thinking-in-objects/README.md

 ### Lesson Steps

-In this project, we're gonna build out a little _contacts_ app that reads and writes our contact information to and from the fiesystem.
+In this project, we're gonna build out a little _contacts_ app that reads and writes our contact information to and from the filesystem.

 In doing so, we'll also touch on modularization, facilitating better oranization of our app, addressing <a href="http://en.wikipedia.org/wiki/Separation_of_concerns" target="_blank">a seperation of concerns</a>.
-The concept is we divide our app into seperate objects or modules, each module responsible for one thing and one thing only, the same way a car is made up of... you get the point.
+The concept is we divide our app into separate objects or modules, each module responsible for one thing and one thing only, the same way a car is made up of... you get the point.

+#### The Model

 To begin, we'll model a person object, because that is the datatype our contacts app will manage.
 Many apps, including Facebook, model users in this way.
 In fact, to illustrate, open a new tab in your browser, login to Facebook, click on your own profile to open your profile page, then, in the browser's url address bar, replace the `www` in `https://www.facebook.com/john.fraboni` with `graph` as in: